core-wg/cocoa/draft-ietf-core-cocoa.md

    responses or acknowledgments, at least 2 of the messages must be confirmable.

-2. The confirmable messages must be sent under an RTO estimator, as specified in {{rto}}.
+2. An RTO as specified in {{rto}} must be used for confirmable messages.

 3. The packet rate of non-confirmable messages cannot exceed 1/RTO, where RTO is the overall RTO estimator value at the time the